How to make Hummus

 And the best thing?
-It’s 10x tastier, healthier and cheaper than any hummus you can find in stores.
+It’s 10x tastier, healthier and cheaper than the store-bought ones.

 To make the creamiest hummus, I strongly recommend you skin the chickpeas after you’ve cooked them.
 This sounds daunting (it is), but you can use baking soda to ‘loosen’ the skins while you’re boiling the chickpeas.

 Rubbing them gently using a kitchen towel really helps as you don’t have to separate them one by one.

 How to make Hummus | Easy, Creamy, Homemade Hummus Recipe